josh-tollefson/josh-tollefson.github.io/_posts/2020-10-13-bored-or-on-board.md

 I processed the comments by building an NLP pipeline with regex and NLTK.
 I removed capitalization and punctuation and ignored words that had little impact on meaning (stop words).
 Finally, I lemmatized words (shortening and consolidating words based on meaning and context) to avoid redundancy in my ultimate ‘board game review’ corpus.
 The final outcome of this NLP processing is illustrated in the below figure, which shows how individual words are parsed and combined.

-My final library of processed comments was parsed further into n-grams, with each n-gram encoded based on their document and comment frequency (TF-IDF).
+My library of processed comments was further divided into n-grams, with each n-gram encoded based on their document and comment frequency (TF-IDF).
 An n-gram is n sequential words in the text (e.g. “words in the text” is a 4-gram).
-This encoding is a matrix of NLP-processed comments (rows) versus the most frequent n-grams (columns), where each element is the frequency score of an n-gram for that comment.
+This encoding results in a matrix of NLP-processed comments (rows) versus n-gram (columns), where each element is the frequency score of an n-gram for that comment.
 This matrix is the set of features fed into the binary prediction models.

 ### Sentiment and Categorization Prediction